Iandrew81/Computational_Physicsll/Final/odekepler/README.md

     <number of periods> states the total number of periods of earth.
 Must be an integer value.
     <eccentricity value> Must be an floating value.

-The outputs of the code are saved in the outputfolder in a directory named Period_<T>-ecc_<e>, which is created if it does not exist.

-## 2) outputs

-The outputs include a history.txt that saves the history of the Earth's orbital motion, a directory called orbits_images with the simulation images for each time step and, if its desired, the intial map and the GIF animation.

 For example, if we want a simulation for eccentricity e=0.01671 for T=5 periods using RK2 and saving the initial map and the GIF animatio,n we must run as follow:

     python kepler.py -im -g -RK 2 -T 5 -e 0.01671.

+## 2) outputs

+The outputs of the code are saved in the outputfolder in a directory named Period_<T>-ecc_<e>, which is created if it does not exist.
+These include a:
+        - history.txt that saves the history of the Earth's orbital motion
+        - a directory called orbits_images with the simulation images for each time step
+        - and if its desired, the intial map and the GIF animation.

 ## 3) analysis.ipynb